tillg/grtnr.com_src/README.md

 * ~~Add a build no or build date & time so that I know which version I am looking at in production (Shown on https://grtnr.de/about)~~
 * ~~Differentiate posts and pages (i.e. about, impressum...)
 With page's images being in `/images`~~
 * ~~2022-08-29 Move all images from the old asset directory to the per-blog structure~~
+* Test: If I remove the accent image (wooden_desk.jpg), my link tests should fail - why didn't they?
+* Make a gradle based build pipeline
+* Build pipeline: Check that posts have the right structure: Have a layout, a date etc.
 * Sort out tags in theme hydejack
 * Make sure images are minimized during build process
 * Navigation with categories, i.e. recipes, tech, family, travel...